exeme-project/exeme-lang/website/_sources/design/index.rst.txt

    }

 Every code block in curly braces defines a scope.
-Names are visible from their decleration until the end of the scope they were declared into (unless they are a :doc:`global variable <index>`).
+Names are visible from their declaration until the end of the scope they were declared into (unless they are a :doc:`global variable <index>`).
 In this example, ``d`` is only defined until the end of the for loop.